 In instances where businesses have been operational for less than a year, or where their earlier turnover is not indicative of their standard turnover, cases will be referred to the Tax Commissioner for consideration.
 The same applies to businesses that anticipate a reduction of at least 30 or 50 percent in their turnover, despite seeing a slightly lower drop than these benchmarks.

-Note that not-for-profit entities, as well as those without employees (such as self-employed individuals), will also be eligible for the JobKeeper Payments on condition that they meet the turnover requirements.
+Note that businesses without employees (such as self-employed individuals), will also be eligible for the JobKeeper Payment on condition that they meet the turnover requirements.

 Employees may receive the JobKeeper Payments from their employers, provided that they:

-- are currently working for the claimant (this includes staff members who have been stood down).
+- are currently working for the claimant (this includes staff members who have been stood down or rehired).